a. As an issuer of student visas in China (X Visa, X is for xuexi, 学习), New Century is

 takes 8 hours of class per week, they may not sign up for more than 8 hours of individual talk.

 i.
 Depending upon individual talk teacher availability, it may be necessary to limit

-above limit would still also be in effect.
+above limitations would still also be in effect.

 IV.
 Payment, Fees, Discounts, & Refunds

 i.
 Payment is due at designated date following the bi-annual enrollment process.

 ii.
 New Century can only accept payment in RMB or via bank wire transfer.

 i.
 Enrollment late fee

 1. Turning in an enrollment form after enrollment due date will result in

 1. Requesting schedule changes after classes have been finalized will